 B.C.
 Innovation Commissioner

-Staying competitive in an ever-changing world requires focussed attention.
+Staying competitive in an ever-changing world requires focused attention.

-The Innovation Commissioner reports to the Minister of Jobs, Trade and Technology and works closely with the ministry’s Crown agency, Innovate BC.
+The Innovation Commissioner reports to the Minister of Jobs, Economic Development and Competitiveness (JEDC) and works closely with Deputy Ministers and Assistant Deputy Ministers of JEDC and other relevant ministries, as well as the CEO of Innovate BC.

-Research undertaken by the Office, and other organizations related to innovation, can be found here.
+Research undertaken by B.C.'s first Innovation Commissioner, Alan Winter and other organizations related to innovation, can be found here.

-The Innovation Commissioner is also an ex-officio member of Innovate BC’s board of directors and the Emerging Economy Task Force.
+The Innovation Commissioner is expected to be a member of Innovate BC’s board of directors.